wwt/testing-time-java/README.md

 }
 ```

+Seems like there is lots of ceremony for a partially working clock.
+Let's keep exploring our options.

 ### ThreeTen-Extra to the Rescue!
-[ThreeTen-Extra](https://www.threeten.org/threeten-extra/), an optional part of the ThreeTen project, provides a [mutable clock](https://www.threeten.org/threeten-extra/apidocs/org.threeten.extra/org/threeten/extra/MutableClock.html)
+[ThreeTen-Extra](https://www.threeten.org/threeten-extra/), an optional part of the ThreeTen project, provides a [mutable clock](https://www.threeten.org/threeten-extra/apidocs/org.threeten.extra/org/threeten/extra/MutableClock.html).
-that does not advance time on its own.
-Instead, it provides methods that let you set the clock to a specific instant, or
+This clock does not advance time on its own; instead, it provides methods that let you set the clock to a specific
-advance time using its `add(...)` methods.
+instant, or advance time using its `add(...)` methods.

 To use the MutableClock there are a variety of static [factory methods available](https://www.threeten.org/threeten-extra/apidocs/org.threeten.extra/org/threeten/extra/MutableClock.html#epochUTC())
-which create the clock at an initial point in time.
+which configure the clock at an exact instant in a specific time-zone.

 ### It's your birthday!

-For our first tests, we should verify:
+For our first tests, we should cover the basic cases:
-1. A notification is generated on a person's birthday
+1. A notification should be generated on a person's birthday.
-1. A notification is not generated when it isn't a person's birthday
+1. A notification should not be generated when it isn't a person's birthday.

 ```java
 package com.wwt.testing.time.notifications;